tigusoft-vm/nsis-plugins-tigu/depend/fpc_compiler/fpc_compiler.md

 We did it without the `INSTALL_PREFIX=/usr` because we want to install it in /usr/local/ and not overwrite the system's packaged fpc version.

-Perhaps you **will need to add to PATH the directory /usr/local/bin/ then (and in build system/IDE add compler flag to look for files like .ppu in that place too)**
+Usually you **will need to add to PATH the directory /usr/local/bin/ then (and in build system/IDE add compler flag to look for files like .ppu in that place too)**

-(How ever it seems to work without taking this steps too).
+You also should copy the provided here **fpc.cfg** to your home but with a dot in front:  `cp -i fpc.cfg ~/.fpc.cfg` or create other similar configuration with pointing the compiler to directories like /usr/local/lib/fpc/2.6.4/units/i386-win32/rtl/ to search for the pascal Units.

 After this steps are done, try cross-building example programs provided here in